LibreCAD/docs/guides/blocks.rst

    #.
 From an empty block:

         - Click on the **Add an empty block** icon |icon13|.
 Provide a unique name for the new block and click **OK**.
-The new block will appear in the **Block List** dock.
+The new empty block will appear in the **Block List** dock.
         - Select the new block in the **Block List** and click the **Edit the active block in a separate window** icon |icon16|.
-        - Select layer "0" and draw the object.
+        - Ensure layer "0" is selected and draw the object.
 The drawing's origin (0, 0) will become the reference point for the block.
-        - Close the new block's drawing window and the block will be saved.
+        - Close the new block's drawing window and the new block will be saved.

 .. important::